HeavenHR/react-interview-exercise/README.md

 - You have received a working example so please do not upgrade any packages unless you really have to.
 - Please check for small things like syntax errors, since details matter.
 - Please deliver something that works, non working project is an automatic disqualification
-- Try to complete as many tasks as you can